 We can communicate lots of different emotions with our body including self-assuredness.
 To appear more open and engaged try to not cross your arms or fidget.

 Fidgeting says “I’m bored” and crossing your arms says “I’m uncomfortable.”
+Here’s what your feet might say about what you are thinking.

 Consider the body language you would have if you were the keynote speaker for the room.
 Chances are, you would have “open body language” generally speaking.